mitchellkrogza/apache-ultimate-bad-bot-blocker/CONFIGURATION.md

 Use nano, vim or any other text editor to edit the blacklist-user-agents.conf file as you like.

 When pulling any future updates now your custom bad referrer words list will not be overwritten.

+**NOTE:** On the Apache Blocker if you want to over-ride any of the whitelisted bots you can add them to this include file and the previously whitelisted bots in the blocker will be over-ridden by this include file.
+So let's say for some "obscure" reason you really do not want any search engines like Googlebot or Bingbot to ever access or index your site, you add them to your blacklist-user-agents.conf and they will be over-ridden from the earlier whitelisting in the blocker.
+This now gives users total control over the blocker without every having to try and modify the globalblacklist.conf file.
+So now you can customize all your include files and you can still pull the daily updates of globalblacklist.conf and it will not touch any of your custom include files.

 ## Step 6: